 Of course, it’s always best to plan ahead well in advance of applying for a mortgage so you have plenty of time to get your credit score in great shape first.
 However, sometimes situations may arise in which a rapid rescore would be beneficial.
 Some examples of situations that might call for a rapid rescore include:

-If you need to know how to improve your credit rating quickly through a rapid rescore, keep in mind that not just anyone can request one.
-Rapid rescores are only offered by mortgage lenders, so, unfortunately, you cannot get a rapid rescore on your own.
+If you want to know how to improve your credit rating quickly through a rapid rescore, it’s important to point out that not just anyone can request one.
+Rapid rescores are only offered by mortgage lenders, so, unfortunately, you cannot directly order a rapid rescore on your own.
 If you are in the process of applying for a mortgage, ask your lender if they can complete a rapid rescore for you.

-The great thing about a rapid rescore is that it can get the credit bureaus to update your credit report within just a few days, instead of waiting for weeks or even months for it to happen automatically.
-Once your mortgage lender submits all the necessary documentation to initiate the rapid rescore, you should see your new results in three to seven business days.
+The great thing about a rapid rescore is that it can get the credit bureaus to update your credit report within just a few days instead of waiting for weeks or even months for it to happen on the usual schedule.
+Once your mortgage lender submits all the necessary documentation to initiate the rapid rescore, you should see your new results within just 3-7 business days.

-According to creditcards.com, the cost of a rapid rescore typically ranges from around $25 – $30 for each account that needs to be updated.
+According to The Mortgage Reports, the cost of a rapid rescore typically ranges from around $25-$40 for each account that needs to be updated.
 However, the mortgage lender should be paying for the rescore, not the consumer.

-The reason for this is that a rapid rescore is considered an expedited dispute process, and the Fair Credit Reporting Act says that consumers cannot be charged to dispute inaccurate information.
+This is because a rapid rescore is considered an expedited dispute process, and the Fair Credit Reporting Act says that consumers cannot be charged to dispute inaccurate information.

 When it comes to rapid rescore results, they will likely be the same as if you had gone through the normal channels to submit a dispute.
-Remember, a rapid rescore is essentially a sped-up credit report dispute.
+Remember, a rapid rescore is essentially an accelerated credit report dispute.
 The rescore itself is not guaranteed to make your credit score increase.

 Companies that offer the rapid rescore service to borrowers include mortgage lenders such as banks and credit unions.
 Not all mortgage lenders offer the service, though, since it can end up being expensive and lenders are not allowed to charge borrowers for a rapid rescore.

-If you are getting ready to apply for a home loan and you think you may want to have the option of doing a rapid rescore, ask the banks or mortgage lenders you are interested in whether the companies offer the rapid rescore service to borrowers.
+If you are getting ready to apply for a home loan and you think you may want to have the option of doing a rapid rescore, ask the banks or mortgage lenders you are interested in whether the companies offer rapid rescore services to borrowers.

 If you find any rapid rescore companies advertising their services to individual consumers, use caution and watch out for possible scams.